jasonmoscow/Final-Project-Moscow/README.md

 # Headline
->Writted by Jason Moscow on August 8th, 2020.
+>Written by Jason Moscow on August 8th, 2020.

 ## Subheading
 Hey my name is Jason and I am analyzing this really cool data.
 Take a look at what I found here.
 As you can see,...